luofugui/evaluation_metrics/README.md

 ### Outputs Generated
 Running the script will automatically generate two files in the current directory:
-* `summary_average_mae.txt`: A clean text log containing the macro-average MAE for the left foot, right foot, and the overall average across all subjects.
+* `summary_average_mae.txt`: A clean text log containing the calculated macro-average MAE for the left foot, right foot, and the overall grand average across all subjects. **(Refer to this file for the exact ~792 ms derivation).**
 * `all_contact_errors.csv`: A highly detailed CSV file logging the exact error (in ms) for *every single matched step* for each foot of each subject.

 ## 4. Results & Visualization (`analyze_errors.py`)